- Future Students

 Friends of EWU

-The college of nursing is shared by three institutions of higher education: Eastern Washington University, Washington State University and Whitworth University.
-The nature of the consortium encourages an environment supportive of individual differences in students, faculty and institutional emphases and provides a diversity of student backgrounds and experiences which stimulate and enhance learning.
+The baccalaureate of science in nursing (BSN) degree program is shared by three higher education institutions: Eastern Washington University, Washington State University and Whitworth University.
+All students complete upper-level nursing coursework at WSU College of Nursing.
+The nature of the consortium encourages a diverse environment supportive of individual differences and institutional emphases.

 103 Sutton (1st Floor)